-The schedule pressure had technical ramifications but also impacted the work environment.
-According to several open-source reports (e.g., Broderick, 2019; Gelles et al., 2019; Nicas, Kitroeff, Gelles, & Glanz, 2019), the 737MAX development program was something of a forced march, or in scheduling terminology, schedule pressure, defined here as employee perception to complete work within a time frame that is reduced from that originally planned.
+The schedule pressure had technical ramifications, but also impacted the work environment.
+According to several published reports (e.g., Broderick, 2019; Gelles et al., 2019; Nicas et al., 2019), the 737MAX development program proceeded on something of a forced march.
+Boeing employees perceived a compelling need to finish the development program within the company's time frame.

-In search of faster progress, an approach described as "compartmentalized" came into being.5 (This, of course, begs the question of whether this approach contributed to the Maneuvering Characteristics Augmentation System [MCAS] problems that arose later.)
+In search of faster progress, an approach described as "compartmentalized" came into being.5 (This, of course, raises the question of whether this approach contributed to the MCAS problems that arose later.)
 Some concluded in retrospect that the development schedule had been "stretched to the breaking point" (e.g., Campbell, 2019).